 Most importantly – and nobody can deny this – Weber argued that political conflict is the only thing which keeps citizens politically educated and engaged: preventing individual liberty from being buried under unaccountable civil service bureaucracies (who do everything secretly, under the guise of specialised ‘officialdom’).
 The 2016 EU referendum, as we know, boasted an unprecedented turnout of 72.2% – with 33.6 million exercising their right to vote.
 In effect: Brexit has, for all the wrong reasons, forced us to become politically literate, and awoken us from our passivity.

 Weber’s beef back in 1900s Germany was with Otto von Bismarck and the Kaiser: two Prussian Conservative leaders that had reduced parliament to bureaucratic shells – quashing all diversity of opinion and the space for new leaders to rise and gain prominence.
-Their mess-ups, unbelievably, caused even more grief than the Maybot (like a World War).
+Their mess-ups, unbelievably, caused even more grief than Brexit (like a World War).

 Weber recognised the cynicism of his line of reasoning, but decided that WW1, in many respects, was an opportunity.
 The horrible, crushing defeat by the Allies – though awful for German citizens who had been humiliated on the international stage – killed off the Emperor’s uselessly bureaucratic rule, giving parliament a chance to assume greater power and dictate policy.
 It also afforded citizens opportunity to become a ‘nation of masters’: this being a people who cared about their political destiny and strove to shape it.